The History of Mountain Dew

 1/4 c.
 Mountain Dew

-Lightly grease and flour bundt pan.
+Lightly grease and flour baking pan(s).
 Preheat oven at 325.

 In a large bowl, combine cake mix and pudding.
-Add Mountain Dew, oil, and eggs.
+Add Mountain Dew, oil, and eggs–and a few drops of green food coloring, if you like.
 Beat at medium until smooth.

 Pour batter into prepared pan, and bake for 45-50 minutes.
 (Sheet and layer cakes bake for less time.)
 Let cool in pan for 10 minutes.
 Remove from pan and glaze with icing–as follows…